 A growing number of studies are looking at how non-circadian rhythms such as the circannual rhythm can affect our health.
 For example, many doctors have observed that human schoolchildren gain weight more quickly during the summer.
 This happens not just in the perpetually overweight United States but even in slimmer and trimmer Japan.

-Although part of this phenomenon is likely due to less structure in one’s days during the summer holiday, there also is some evidence that summer weight gain is natural in humans.
+Although part of this phenomenon is likely due to less structure in one’s days during the summer holiday, there is also some evidence that summer weight gain is natural in humans.
 After all, many mammals increase fat stores during the warm months to prepare for the long, hungry winter.
 There may be a physiological mechanism that increases appetite or increases fat storage when the days grow long and warm.

 In addition, there seems to be some sort of annual timing involved in cerebrovascular disease such as stroke.
-People all over the world are more likely to have a stroke or other serious cerebrovascular event during the winter, suggesting some sort of annual clock in involved in the health of our brains.
+People all over the world are more likely to have a stroke or other serious cerebrovascular event during the winter, suggesting some sort of annual clock is involved in the health of our brains.
 Could we lower stroke risk by changing certain lifestyle factors during the winter?
 Are there other diseases that are affected not just by our risk factors but by the time of year?

 Although the prevalence of stroke and other diseases in the winter may be partially due to an increase in stress and a decrease in exercise associated with the season, understanding more about this connection may help contribute to disease prevention.
 The human brain appears to have specific areas dedicated to maintaining these circannual rhythms.
 These areas of the brain are also involved in serious neurodegenerative diseases such as Alzheimer’s disease, which is believed in part to be a disorder of internal circadian clocks.